 No Tax Deduction

-The transfer from your IRA to your HSA is not taxable, but you also lose the tax deduction you otherwise would get if you contribute normally.
-As a result, compared to just contributing normally, doing the transfer raises your AGI in the same way as taking a withdrawal from your traditional IRA except you don’t have to pay a penalty if you are under 59-1/2.
-Raising your AGI increases your taxes.
-It can make you lose other tax benefits.
+The transfer from your IRA to your HSA isn’t taxable, but you also lose the tax deduction you otherwise would get if you contribute to the HSA normally.
+Losing the HSA contribution tax deduction has the same effect as increasing income.
+The transfer raises your AGI and taxable income by the same amount as withdrawing from your traditional IRA, except there’s no 10% penalty when you’re under 59-1/2.

 Gotcha Testing Period